dsc-courses/bpd-reference/docs/statistical-inference/standard_units.md

 :::

 :::info Terminology
-**Association:** Any relationship or link between two variables in a scatter plot
+**Association:** Any relationship or link between two variables in a scatter plot.
 - Positive association: as one variable increases, the other tends to increase.
 - Negative association: as one variable increases, the other tends to decrease.